COSC3020/git-fundamentals-rzafft1/Profile.md

 - I am comfterable with cloning repos, adding files, pushing changes and making commits
-- Here I did 'git clone [repo name]' ... 'nano Profile.md' ... 'git add Profile.md' ... 'git commit -m "added Profile.md' ... 'git push'
+- Here I did 'git clone [repo name]' ... 'nano Profile.md' ... 'git add Profile.md' ... 'git commit -m "added Profile.md' ... 'git push'... when
+using get push it will request a username [rzafft1] and a personal token, that can be created and copied in the devloper section of our profile setting on github